confluentinc/examples/multiregion/docs/multiregion.rst

       cd multiregion

 #.
-If you want to manually step through this tutorial, which is advised for new users who want to gain familiarity with |mrrep|, skip ahead to the next section.
-Alternatively, you can run the full tutorial end-to-end with this script, which automates all the steps in the tutorial:
+If you want to manually step through this tutorial, which is advised for new
+   users who want to gain familiarity with |mrrep|, skip ahead to the next section.
+   Alternatively, you can run the full tutorial end-to-end with the following script, which automates all the steps in the tutorial:

    .. code:: bash